vaguity/case-study-test/README.md

 - Feel free to link to or copy existing static files on our site or on our CDN.
 - Don’t worry about the content, we’ll be evaluating the layout and your work.
 Use “lorem ipsum” copy and placeholder images for the case study content.
 - If necessary, document how to get the site running locally in a README in the repo.
+- This test should take you no longer than four hours.
+Feel free to break up that time over a couple of coding sessions.

 ## Evaluation criteria